Gregory-Eales/ml-implementations/README.md

 ## Content:
   * Template-Folder: contains the template for my reimplementation format
-  * Linear Regression: implementation of
+  * Linear Regression: implementation of linear regression

 ## To Do:
   * Logistic Regression